brillout/goldpage/docs/readme.template.md

 ## !VAR WHAT_IS_GOLDPAGE

 Page Builder &mdash;
-to easily create a modern frontend.
+easily create a modern frontend.
-Works with any view library (React, Vue, RNW, ...) and supports all app types
+Works with any view library (React, Vue, RNW, ...).
+Supports all app types
 (so-called "SPA", "MPA", "SSR", "static website", ...).

-Goldpage is a small (but powerful) tool that makes it easy to create a frontend with a modern view library, such as React or Vue.
+Goldpage is a small tool that makes it easy to create a frontend with a modern view library such as React or Vue.

 You define so-called page configs